What Is an API Gateway and How Does It Work?

 For example, a request to /products can be routed to one service, while a request to /orders is routed to another.

-The gateway has two “legs”: one in the external network and one in the internal network.
-It routes HTTP traffic between both sides while applying security policies to protect internal services.
+The gateway has two network interfaces: one facing the external network and one facing internal services.
+It routes traffic between both sides while applying security controls.
+Each side can belong to a different network.

 Responsibilities